No matter what year it is, people always ask the question, “What’s better for growing my audience? Blogging or social media?”

 Having a drop in engagement and content publishing can wreck you in the algorithms, so it’s much harder to temporarily step away from these platforms without seeing a negative impact on your business.

 9. You’re Building a Business on Rented Land

 The biggest con to be aware of is that you are building a business on rented land and there’s no guarantee that any of these social media platforms will be around forever or around in their current existing form.

 There are plenty of platforms that have come and gone over the years.
 Probably one of the biggest ones was Vine, which was a video platform.

 There were Vine superstars who were making tons of money being on Vine, but they were only on Vine.
-They didn't build an email list.
-They had no other way that they were connecting with their audience or other place that they were publishing their content.
+They didn’t build an email list.
+They had no other way that they were connecting with their audience or another place that they were publishing their content.